Tech Review

 - Connected to desktop and dell dock

-- Video uses VGA, and is therefore connected - someday I might get an HDMI-oriented KVM, however...
+- Video uses VGA, and is therefore not connected - someday I might get an HDMI-oriented KVM, however...

 - Monitors - 3 Dell monitors (mine - mostly used from Kijiji)